Ramcharitmanas: Svayambhuva Manu and Shatarupa

-Svayambhuva Manu had Shatarupa as his wife.
-Manu ruled the earth for many years and carried out the Lord's commandments.
-He longed to devotion to Hari and decides to give up ruler ship to his son so that he can retire to the forest with Satarupa and meditate upon the Lord.
-Manu and Satarupa settle at the banks of the Sarayu river and devoutly repeat the twelve-syllable Mantra, calling out to who is the source of many Brahmas, Vishnus and Shivas emanate.
-Some commentators indicate that the twelve-syllable mantra is the Vishnu mantra (Oṃ Namo Bhagavate Vāsudevāya).
-Rambhadracharya comments that the twelve-letter mantra is the coupled mantra for Sita and Rama.
+Svayambhuva Manu had a wife named Shatarupa.
+After ruling the earth for many years, he decides pass the throne to his son and retires to the forest with Shatarupa and meditate upon the Lord.

 Manu and Shatarupa first sacrifice food and then water and are finally willing to sacrifice air.
 Brahma, Hari and Shiva call on Manu but Manu and Satarupa are resolute and do not swerve on their sacrifices.
 A great voice from the heavens tells Manu, in sweet tones, to ask for a boon.
 Rama and Sita approach Manu in a beautiful form, which leaves Manu overcome with emotion.
 Manu explains now that he and Satarupa have seen the Lord's lotus feet, all their desires have been met.
 Manu has one longing but doesn't know how to ask the Lord.
 Finally he asks, "O gracious Lord, I tell You my sincere wish: I would have a son like You.
 I have nothing to conceal from You."

 The Lord announces that it shall be, however, where would he find a son like Himself?
 The Lord tells Manu that He Himself would be a son to him.
 The Lord then asks Satarupa of her wish.
 She says that she greatly likes the boon received by her husband and wants the same.
 Bowing at the Lord's feet, Manu then asks one more favour.
 He asks that he be dependent on which is granted.
 The Lord then commands the couple to dwell in Indra's capital in heaven.

 The Lord explains that after some time Manu would be born as the king of Ayodhya, Dasharatha and Satarupa as Kausalya.
 He would then manifest Himself in the royal household as their son.
 He reassured the couple that their desire would be accomplished.